 - Air Force Reserve Component (AFRC) Awards.
 The Major General Stanley F. Newman Award recognizes an outstanding Air National Guard wing or group, while the Lieutenant General James E. Sherrard III Award recognizes an outstanding Air Force Reserve wing or group.

 - Airlift/Tanker Hall of Fame.
-Established in 1989, this award identifies and recognizes an outstanding Airlift/Tanker individual or group whose sustained legacy of achievement distinguished themselves in outstanding performance to the Air Mobility mission.
+Established in 1989, this award identifies and recognizes an outstanding Airlift/Tanker individual or group whose sustained legacy of achievement distinguished themselves in the outstanding performance to the Air Mobility mission.
 The Airlift/Tanker Memorial site at Scott Air Force Base now includes busts and plaques of all Airlift/Tanker Hall of Fame inductees, with 23 individuals recognized and 2 groups representing the Aeromedical Evacuation Legacy Team (2007) and Air Refueling Pioneers (2009).
 For more information, visit the Hall of Fame page.

 Professional Development Programs.
-From educational support through grants and scholarships to convention and symposium activities, A/TA encourages the professional development of its members.
+From educational support through grants and scholarships to the various convention and symposium activities, A/TA encourages the professional development of its members.
 Chapters represent the leading edge of the Association across the globe, plus A/TQ magazine and our social media presence offer additional opportunities for education and professional development.
 Here is an overview of A/TA’s professional development programs and activities:

 - A/TA Enlisted Education Grant Program.
-Designed to help A/TA enlisted members achieve their educational goals, these $400 grants are available to Air Force, Air National Guard and Air Force Reserve members pursuing undergraduate or graduate degrees.
+Designed to help A/TA enlisted members achieve their educational goals, these $400 grants are available to Air Force, Air National Guard, and Air Force Reserve members pursuing undergraduate or graduate degrees.
 For more information, please visit the Enlisted Education Grant page.

 - A/TA Arnold Air Society and Silver Wings Scholarships – The Airlift/Tanker Association Scholarships for AFROTC.
 A/TA sponsors up to six annual AFROTC scholarships for members of the Arnold Air Society (AAS) and Silver Wings (SW).
 The scholarship application process is administered the AAS/SW National HQs and selection is made by HQ AFROTC, Maxwell AFB AL. There are presently two scholarships named in honor of Brig Gen Thomas R. Mikolajcik and Maj Gen James I. Baginski.
 Evaluated on the basis of financial need, academic achievement, detachment commander endorsement, and the quality of an essay related to an air mobility topic.
 Find guidelines here.